staabm/staabm.github.io/draft.md

 At first, lets have a [look back at 2022](https://staabm.github.io/2022/12/20/2022-wrap-up.html): I was able create 967 pull requests, of which 831 got merged.
 In comparison, at the time of writing I created [830 pull requests to 65 open-source repositories in 2023](github.com/pulls?q=is%3Apr+author%3Astaabm+created%3A2023), of which 686 got merged.

 As you can see the numbers in 2022, are a bit lower than in 2023.
-I think this is due to the fact that last year I was focused on working thru low hanging fruits in PHPStan and Rector.
+I think this is due to the fact that last year the focus was on working through low-hanging fruits in PHPStan and Rector.
-With the experience and knowledge I gained while working on these projects, I was able to contribute more advanced features and fixes this year.
+With the experience and knowledge gained while working on these projects, I was able to contribute more advanced features and fixes this year.

 The following tables shows the distribution of contributions across the different projects I am working on.